Orange-OpenSource/WikiFactDiff/README.md

 Coming soon...

 ## Having issues using our code?
-Please let us know by opening an issue o
+Please let us know by opening an issue :)